helm/helm/docs/charts.md

 resources are declared in a hook, the resources are executed serially, but the order of their execution is not guaranteed.

+#### Hook resources are unmanaged

+The resources that a hook creates are not tracked or managed as part of the release.
+Once Tiller verifies that the hook has reached its ready state, it will leave the hook resource alone.

+Practically speaking, this means that if you create resources in a hook, you cannot rely upon `helm delete` to remove the resources.
+To destroy such resources, you need to write code to perform this operation in a `pre-delete` or `post-delete` hook.

 ### Writing a Hook

 Hooks are just Kubernetes manfiest files with special annotations in the